hoettle/sumocollector/README.md

 - Uses `tini` to start the java process
 - Minimalist.
 Just enough to Sumo Collector running in a container.
 We expect you to add/mount `/etc/sumo.conf` and source files in your own way.
-- Optionally polling a file exists before starting the Collector.
-Useful in many scenarios.
+- Polling for `/etc/sumo.conf` exist before starting the Collector, so you can control the startup order.

 ### Basic Usage